jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Extras Die Off

-During the Thirty Years War Main Street kept fighting and murdering each other for generations; all in the name of the king.
-In fact, When democracy ended in 1658, Charles son James II was put back on the throne.
+While Charles was fighting his wars, Europe was fighting the Thirty Years War.
+A time when Main Street kept fighting and murdering each other for generations; all in the name of the king.
+Sadly, when the Purtitan democracy ended in 1658, Charles son James II was put back on the throne.
 Without Rousseau's new ruling philosophy, no one had any better ideas.
 It wasn't long before the new king took his revenge—everyone who signed his fathers' death warrant was beheaded.

 And that's the point to this story.
 Even though Main Street was inside a new age, very unhappy, and victorious in the two civil wars, without a new philosophy, the antagonists still ended up winning.

 So, if you stay an extra, that's your fate.
 You'll limit your politics to only see Progressivsm or Conservatism.
-You'll become radicalized, and end up chasing their phantoms in the nightly news, rallies, and demonstrations.
+You'll slowly become radicalized, and end up chasing phantoms in the nightly news, rallies, and demonstrations.
 You'll argue with antagonists at work but get no where.
 You'll get so frustrated you'll march and scream for change.
 Eventually, after another financial crisis, debt crisis, migrant crisis, disputed election, constituional amendment; some crisis or another, the West will reach the end of kicking the can down the road, and live through a new version of the Thirty Years War.
 That's not supposed to sound alarmist.
 It's a diagnosis using our history.

 And regardless of "wanting to stay out of it" extras will be forced to stop watching their civilization, and join in, as our society tears itself apart.

 https://www.youtube.com/watch?v=tEczkhfLwqM
-_How much longer do you think before Red/Left politics completely breaks down?
+_"A warning of the dangers of entrusting power to those who feel summoned by God to war, or feel that their sense of justice and order is the only one valid."
+How much longer do you think before Red/Left politics completely breaks down?
 Look at their devoted followers raging at each other, do you want to let them decide your fate?_

 And in the end, Left and Right will quite literally kill each other off.
 Because we're in a new age, and every new age, eventually gets a a new ruling philosophy.
-We can skip war between Left and Right, and upgrade right now, because we can learn from our ancestors on Main Street who used Rousseau to "hear the people sing" demanding their happiness.
+We can skip all that bullshit, and upgrade right now, because we can learn from our ancestors on Main Street who used Rousseau to sing to demand their happiness.
 Which they got when a new philosophy told them reach for the levers of power and become player gods.

 ## Look Up

 Look up.
 Whereever you are, look up.
 Do you see the "mythical player god"?
 No you don't, and you never will.
 You are that player, you're choices determine what happens in the game.
 If you eat a salad over a cheesesteak, that means health statistics get better.
 If you walk to the store instead of drive, you improve road traffic.
 If you read instead of binge watch, society gets more educated.

 You are the lifeform playing the game of civilization.
 And doing the typical thing is losing us the game.
-Reaching for the fancy car, bigger home, more expensive schooling is not, and will not, bring us victory.
-You car is causing climate change.
-Your home is a money pit causing financial crises.
-Your expensive schooling is buying prestige and not education.
-Getting the 9-5 job, obeying your boss, buying retirement fund, and living 40 years in the rat-race, isn't enough to call yourself a success in the Internet Age.

 Your soul already feels this.
 It's why we're getting so unhappy.
 We know we could be doing so much better.
 We are in a new age.
 Which means our habitat has changed.
 You, me, everyone has to adapt in the exact same way a polar bear would have to adapt in the Amazon.

 That's what Techvolution is.
 The self-awareness that we are all the mythical player god.
 It's therefore our right, and duty, to do whatever we must to win the game.
 You don't have to change the entire world.
 You only have to do what you can, to improve your slice of it.
 And the compass that shows you the way, is your own happiness.
 Not the pretend happiness that has to brag to about getting more stuff.
 The happiness inside your soul that smiles when it majically contributes to evolving life on Earth.
+It's not race, but a never ending journey.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/CandidFeistyBuckeyebutterfly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>